 Effective representation in a criminal investigation or prosecution requires not only knowledge of criminal statutes and rules, but experience with the offices and agencies that enforce them.
 In the case of organizations, it also requires a lawyer who knows how to cooperate effectively, how to mount a vigorous defense and when to do one and not the other.

 The White Collar Criminal Defense Practice at Baker Botts includes lawyers with national reputations who have handled hundreds of criminal investigations and tried dozens of white-collar criminal cases before juries, from coast to coast.
-Among our lawyers are the former chief of the Department of Justice’s Fraud Section and lawyers who have served in the Deputy Attorney General’s office as well as offices of United States Attorneys.
 We have represented corporations, corporate executives, public officials, union leaders, lawyers, accountants and many others in investigations covering a wide range of allegations such as securities fraud, procurement fraud, accounting fraud, foreign corrupt practices, antitrust violations, tax fraud, bribery, price manipulation, bank fraud, money laundering, export controls violations and others too numerous to mention.

 No stakes are too high for Baker Botts.
 When resolution is not practicable or would come at too high a cost, we are known for our willingness to take a case to trial and for our impressive track record of favorable verdicts.